 - Necessary data and information on SOCAR's transportation feed has been collected and the scope of training activities for SOCAR drivers were prepared.

-- Energy Efficient retrofitting were conducted at 5 building, including two administrative and three service buildings; energy audit of those building has been conducted and its results used for project reporting, midterm evaluation and MRV report preparation.
+- Energy Efficient retrofittings were conducted in six buildings, including two administrative and three service buildings; energy audit of those building has been conducted and its results used for project reporting, midterm evaluation and MRV report preparation.

 - Outdoor and Indoor trainings were conducted for 79 SOCAR drivers in EE driving; the simulator for more efficient, safe and convenient trainings in eco-driving was purchased.
-5 EE vehicles were purchased for demonstration purposes and their energy saving potential is being tested and monitored
+Four energy efficient hybrid vehicles were transormed to SOCAR by UNDP for demonstration purposes and the monitoring of their energy saving potential.
+As a continuation of these works, an Eco-driving Simulator has been introduced to SOCAR Transport Fleet drivers.
+In addition to the outdoor eco-driving trainings conducted by the international expert for selected 12 SOCAR drivers, more than 600 drivers were trained by local consultants based on the Eco-driving Simulator.